Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 It’s hard to overstate the importance of diversity in business.
 Even one unorthodox idea can help build a better strategy, whether you’re trying to launch a new product, attract new clients, or beat a competitor.

 But different perspectives will have only marginal impacts if they’re confined to their respective teams.
 To practice collaboration in the workplace, you need to foster communication between all parts of your business, and use the proper tools to do it.
-Even if your business is less than 10 people, opinions need room to thrive.
+Even if your business is less than 10 people, opinions need room to thrive, and using tools like a business phone service is a great way to achieve this.

 3 collaborative leadership characteristics